meatware/genomics_test/README.md

 There are several benefits in maintaining the infrastructure code in a separate repo:
 1. Increased DevOps agility: Application code is subject to a lengthy build & test process during which an artifact is typically created before it can be deployed.
 If the Terraform code is tightly coupled to the app code via co-location, then even trivial IaC changes such as changing a tag will result in a long delay before (re)deployment can occur.
 This is almost always unacceptable.
 2. Dev code repos generally have a more complicated git [branching strategy/structure](https://www.flagship.io/git-branching-strategies/). e.g. GitFlow typically has master, develop, feature, release and hotfix branches.
 Such complexity is usually unsuitable for terraform IaC which typically only requires master and feature branches because terraform IaC can be designed to consume remote modules.
-As each remote module inhabits it's own git repo, terraform consumers can be [pinned](https://www.terraform.io/language/modules/sources#selecting-a-revision) against various tagged commits in the modules's master branch; or even be pinned against a particular branch or arbitrary commit hash.
+As each remote module inhabits it's own git repo, terraform consumers can be [pinned](https://www.terraform.io/language/modules/sources#selecting-a-revision) against any tagged commit in the modules's master branch; or even be pinned against another branch or indeed, any arbitrary commit hash.

 ### Terraform code structure Overview
 A few patterns of organising and deploying Terraform code are illustrated in this repo's example code.
 This is a large topic and there is no "one" right answer as it depends on the needs and scale of your organisation.